-15 Boundaries
+15. Boundaries

-So far as your are aware, has any boundary of your property been moved in the last 10 years?
+So far as you are aware, has any boundary of your property been moved in the last 10 years?

-16 Notices that affect your property
+16. Notices that affect your property

-In the past three years have you ever received a notice:
+In the past 3 years have you ever received a notice:

-- a. advising that the owner of a neighbouring property has made a planning application? - b. that affects your property in some other way?
+a.
+Advising that the owner of a neighbouring property has made a planning application?

+b.
+That affects your property in some other way.

-c. that requires you to do any maintenance, repairs or improvements to your property?
+c.
+That requires you to do any maintenance, repairs, or improvements to your property.

-If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.
+If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchase of your property.